The Secrets of Effective Design Teamwork

 UXPin makes it easier for design teams to adjust to remote collaboration by giving everyone a virtual environment where they can work together in real-time.
 If you can use Google Docs, you can use UXPin’s collaborative features.
 When one person changes the design, everyone sees the change happen simultaneously.
 It doesn’t matter whether your teammates are across the hall or on the other side of the world.

-Start your free trial to see UXPin improve team design projects
+Try UXPin to improve team design projects

-Like any tool, you should try UXPin before you invest your money in it.
 Most design teams find that they get terrific results when they choose UXPin because the tool gives them features for real-time collaboration, creating design systems, and making prototypes easily.

 Sign up for your free trial today so you can experience the benefits that companies like HBO and PayPal get from UXPin.